MonoGame/MonoGame/CONTRIBUTING.md

 The MonoGame project follows standard [GitHub flow](https://guides.github.com/introduction/flow/index.html).
 You should learn and be familiar with how to [use Git](https://help.github.com/articles/set-up-git/), how to [create a fork of MonoGame](https://help.github.com/articles/fork-a-repo/), and how to [submit a Pull Request](https://help.github.com/articles/using-pull-requests/).

-After you submit a PR, the [MonoGame build server](http://teamcity.monogame.net/?guest=1) will build your changes and verify that all tests pass.
+After you submit a PR, the [MonoGame GitHub Actions](https://github.com/MonoGame/MonoGame/actions) will build your changes and verify that all tests pass.
 Project maintainers and contributors will review your changes and provide constructive feedback to improve your submission.

 Once we are satisfied that your changes are good for MonoGame, we will merge your PR.